Last Updated on December 17, 2021

 1. Lenovo Flex 5 81X20005US – Recommended 2 in 1 Laptop for Graphic Design

 For starters this laptop features the latest AMD Ryzen 5 4500U processor.
-The 4th Gen Ryzen processors have just recently hit the market and they offer huge improvement over their predecessor AMD Ryzen 3500U.
+The 4th Gen Ryzen processors offer huge improvement over their predecessor AMD Ryzen 3500U.

 As you can see here, the AMD Ryzen 5 4500U is 50% better than the previous gen 3500U.
 No other generation improves so much on their predecessor as this.

-Hence as far as the performance goes, this has the best value for the price.
+Hence as far as the performance goes, this has the best value for the price in our opinion.

 Other than that, it offers a decent FHD resolution touchscreen.
 It comes with a Digital Pen that you can use for designing work.